API Reference

 Parameters:

-save_path (str, optional) – If provided, write the figure as standalone HTML.
+• save_path (str, optional) – If provided, write the figure to standalone HTML.

 Returns: